janosch12345/gatealert/README.md

 The add-on consists of two parts:

+1. alarm list - displaying metadata if item which caused an alarm
-1. a small control area for enabling or disabling gate alarms, settings menu
+2. control area - enabling or disabling all gate alarms, settings menu, list erase and link to external application
-2. alarm list
+3. gate area - enable or disable gate alarm for each configured gate

 ### Installation